AVBC Accredited Veterinary Schools

 City University of Hong Kong

-Bachelor of Veterinary MedicineAccredited with Minor Deficiencies20232030
+Bachelor of Veterinary MedicineAccredited 20232030

 Definitions:

 Reasonable Assurance: Upon request, AVBC conducts “Reasonable Assurance” evaluations and site visits for new veterinary schools using the methodology followed for established accredited veterinary schools.
 AVBC may grant “Reasonable Assurance” to a University indicating that there is a reasonable assurance of future accreditation of a developing veterinary school.
+See 5.1 of AVBC’s Accreditation Process for Veterinary Programs 2024 for more information.

 Provisional Accreditation: if a veterinary school that has been granted “Reasonable Assurance” is making adequate progress in complying with the Standards of Accreditation, “Provisional Accreditation” may be granted.
 When “Provisional Accreditation” is granted, interim reports are required at six-month intervals to monitor the program’s progress in complying with the Standards.
 “Provisional Accreditation” status may remain in effect no more than five years if the program complies with the necessary requirements.
 A full site visit must be conducted during the final year of the initial intake.
 If the AVBC determines that the School is in compliance with each standard, an accreditation status will be granted.
+See 5.2 of AVBC’s Accreditation Process for Veterinary Programs 2024 for more information.

-Probationary Accreditation: An accreditation status granted to a school that has one or more major deficiencies in one or more AVBC Standards.
-Major deficiencies have more than minimal impact on student learning or safety.
+Probationary Accreditation: An accreditation status granted to a veterinary school that has one or more Significant Deficiencies in one or more AVBC Standards.
+Significant Deficiencies have more than minimal impact on student learning or safety.
 These deficiencies MUST be corrected in two years.
 This is not an adverse decision.
-The school is required to submit a plan to AVBC within 30 days of the status notification.
-The plan outlines steps to correct deficiencies and provide a time table for completion.
+The veterinary school is required to submit a plan to AVBC within 30 days of the status notification.
+The plan must outline steps to correct deficiencies and provide a timetable for completion.
 Progress reports to AVBC are required every six months, one being the annual report.
-If at, or before the end of the two-year period, deficiencies have been corrected and there is evidence to support full compliance, the school may be granted Accredited status for the reminder of the accreditation cycle, as determined by AVBC at one of its regularly scheduled meetings.
-A school that fails to correct minor deficiencies during one additional year on Probationary status or major deficiencies within two years will be placed on Terminal Accreditation unless an Extension for Good Cause is granted (see Annexe 14 of the AVBC Accreditation Standards) or pending an appeal.
-Progress reports are required every six months.
+See 4.3 of AVBC’s Accreditation Process for Veterinary Programs 2024 for more information.

 AVBC Inc makes every attempt to ensure that all material contained herein is accurate and complete but recommends that users check with AVBC for the most up-to-date information.